YilanBoy/sveltekit-with-laravel-breeze/README.md

-# SvelteKit with Laravel Breeze
+# SvelteKit with Laravel Breeze (WIP)

 A SvelteKit template project show how to use Laravel Breeze as a backend.

 > [!IMPORTANT]
 >
 > The authentication use Laravel official package - [Laravel Sanctum](https://laravel.com/docs/11.x/sanctum), this package provides the cookie-based authentication.
+>
+> The project is simple at the moment, with only login and route protection.
+I'm currently using it to develop my blog CMS.
+Still work in progress.

 ## Installation